Temechon/bGUI/README.md

 ![](http://i.imgur.com/VO6gM1N.png)

 # Why ?
-You can use HTML/CSS to do that !
+I can use HTML/CSS to do that !
 The only solution (for now) to deploy a babylon.js game on mobile platforms (Android/iOS - Windows Phone supports Webgl application natively) is to use [Cocoon.js](https://www.ludei.com/cocoonjs/) provided by Ludei, with the technology Canvas+ (Webview+ is not so great in term of performance).
 However, Canvas+ does not support DOM elements, such as div, img, ...
 The only solution is to create the GUI directly in the HTML canvas.